HAVE you heard of a little place called Cierva Cove?

 But Cierva Cove is a significant spot thanks to the chain of monumental glaciers that creep along the canyons to drop icebergs into the water turning this peaceful place into one of the world’s most noisy marine environments.

-I spent a couple of hours drifting around Cierva Cove in a Zodiac during my Antarctic voyage with Chimu Adventures with expedition glaciologist Heidi Sevestre explaining the calving glaciers create sikkusak – or ice soup – which snaps, crackles and pops like a bowl of Rice Bubbles when air bubbles are released.
+I spent a couple of hours drifting around Cierva Cove in a Zodiac during my Antarctic voyage with Chimu Adventures with expedition glaciologist Heidi Sevestre explaining the calving glaciers create sikkusak – or ice soup (below) – which snaps, crackles and pops like a bowl of Rice Bubbles when air bubbles are released.

 “These glacier bays with sikkusak are the loudest marine environments on Earth,” the French scientist, who is taking a break from her work at Scotland’s University of St Andrews to temporarily join the MV Sea Spirit’s expedition crew, explains during the Zodiac voyage.